What is Translation Memory? Complete Guide to TM [2026]

 Example 3: E-commerce Product Descriptions

-Product catalogs often share structure:
+Product catalogs share a lot of structure:

 TMX File Example